Quick Answer

 In my own home, I keep three 20-lb propane tanks, a Mr. Heater Big Buddy, and 30 gallons of stored water — not because I’m anxious, but because I’ve seen what happens to people who don’t.
 The families who come through these events intact aren’t the ones with the most gear.
 They’re the ones who thought it through, bought the basics, and practiced using them before the temperature dropped.

-Start today.
 Pick one item from the checklist above and do it this week.
 Then do another next week.
 By the time the next winter storm watch scrolls across your screen, you won’t be scrambling — you’ll be ready.
-And that changes everything.
+That changes everything.

 Keep Reading